 Prioritizing Who Gets Served Next Matters – The Service Prioritization Decision Assistance Tool (SPDAT)

 When I led the largest Housing First program in North America, one of the things that bothered me was that we had no defensible way to prioritize who we served next.
 We dabbled with different instruments and had some stellar research thanks to folks like Toby Druce – but couldn’t quite put our finger on exactly how to prioritize who got served next and why.
-At least not in a defensible, reliable, consistent and valid way.Continue Reading Comment on this article Share
+At least not in a defensible, reliable, consistent and valid way.Continue Reading 1 reaction Share